Can Plagiarism checkers detect AI Text like Jervis? Turnitin or SafeAssign

 When they are late with their assignments, students run to AI content.
 Train them how to research and present their papers fast.

-If any student’s contain plagiarized material from AI tools, it you treated as a serious offense.
+If any student contains plagiarized material from AI tools, it is treated as a serious offense.

 2. Ask for the First draft